yochaigal/cairn/wip/2e/wilderness-exploration.md

 - The **Warden** rolls on the [Events Table](#events).
 - Party members that were able to rest remove all of **Fatigue** from their inventory.

-## Splitting Actions
+## Splitting Up
-- If the characters split up, each party acts independently.
+- If the characters split up, each party is treated as independent entities, and rolls impact only the group triggering the action..

 ## Tables